 You don't really know how secure your IT network is until someone tries to breach it.
 Obviously, we don't want to learn that lesson when a Cyber Criminal tries to breach your network, it's much better for someone trusted to do it instead, and report back any vulnerabilities they find in the process.

-When you consent to have your systems breached by someone trying to find flaws in them to help you, the process is called "ethical hacking" or "white-hat hacking".
+When you consent to have your systems breached by someone performing a simulated cyber attack to find flaws, the process is called "ethical hacking" or "white-hat hacking".

 With our Penetration Testing solution, you can have a complete diagnostic of your network and it's vulnerabilities, and vitally, how to address them.

 A vulnerability scanner is usually the first port of call for a comprehensive penetration test.
-As the name implies, a vulnerability scanner is a computer program that automatically detects your network, software and apps for known weaknesses.
+As the name implies, a vulnerability scanner is a computer program that automatically detects your network, software and apps for known weaknesses in your security posture.
 Vulnerability scanning will clear up any of the low-hanging fruit that a cyber attacker might try and score a quick win with.

 External Penetration Test